-Did you know that copper kills germs and bacteria and can therefore help you avoid the flu, colds and and other viruses, including the coronavirus (COVID-19)?
+Did you know that copper kills germs, bacteria and viruses?
 In this post, we explain the science behind the incredible antimicrobial and antibacterial qualities of copper.
 We also explain how you can use a copper water bottle to support your health.
 Let's get started!

 What you Need to Know about the Flu

 If you have ever experienced the flu, you know how incredibly awful it feels.
 You feel chills, aches, and pains all over your body.
 You become confined to your bed and are unable to move much because your body needs to rest as it recuperates.
-Although most of us have found ourselves stuck with the flu, what exactly is the flu, what does it do to our bodies, and how can a copper water bottle help fight off the flu?
+Although most of us have found ourselves stuck with the flu, what exactly is the flu and what does it do to our bodies?

 The flu has been around for thousands of years and has caused sickness and death to multitudes of people.
 The flu is caused by the influenza virus, which is speculated to have originated when animal domestication and permanent settlement first began.

 A significant outbreak of the flu was recorded as early as the 15th century.
 It is reported that this outbreak started in Rome and spread to other areas in Europe as well as Africa.
 The pandemic is reported to have caused the deaths of approximately 8,000 people and severely affected several cities in Spain.

 Perhaps the greatest pandemic of influenza happened in the years 1918-1919.
 This pandemic was known as the “Spanish influenza” and killed an estimated 50 million people.
 This occurrence was considered the most lethal outbreak of the influenza virus.
 In a study by Taubenberger and Morens, they note that all modern influenza pandemics can be traced back to the Spanish influenza.